-6 To request this priority, the application must be accompanied by a completed Supplementary Information Form for Exceptional Need which will include evidence, from a medical specialist or social worker of the need and why the child must attend this school rather than any other, based on the needs or either the child or parent or of both.
-If evidence is not submitted with the application, exceptional need will not be considered.
+&lt;sup>6 To request this priority, the application must be accompanied by a completed Supplementary Information Form for Exceptional Need which will include evidence, from a medical specialist or social worker of the need and why the child must attend this school rather than any other, based on those needs.
+If evidence is not submitted to the with the application, exceptional need cannot be considered.